The International Rules for Pre-college Science Research: Guidelines for Science and Engineering Fairs

 is published annually to support students doing independent research safely.

-They are the official rules of the Intel ISEF and students competing at the Twin Cities Regional Science Fairs
+They are the official rules of the ISEF and students competing at the Twin Cities Regional Science Fairs

 and the Minnesota State Science and Engineering Fair.
 Please see all forms and rules books on the Forms page.